trothr/blog/Marilyn/2019/20191224-christmas-eve.md

 It was a mixture of music and speaking parts.
-One of the pastors described the situation Mary and Joseph were in, and unexpected journey.
+One of the pastors described the situation Mary and Joseph were in, an unexpected journey.
+The kids and I are in our own unexpected journey.

-Marilyn would have LOVED it.
+Marilyn would have LOVED the service.
 We all liked Granger Community when we visited, Marilyn especially did and wished it was closer to us.